-I’m Adam and I’ll soon be coming to the end of a 12 month North East engineering industrial placement at Rotary Power in South Shields, which is part of the British Engines Group.
+Hi, I’m Adam and I’ll soon be coming to the end of a 12 month North East engineering industrial placement.
+This has taken place at Rotary Power in South Shields, which is part of the British Engines Group.

 In September I’ll return to finish the final year of a Mechanical Engineering degree at Newcastle University.
-Prior to university I worked for various portfolio management companies in Newcastle, but having long held an interest in engineering, I decided to return to university as a mature student to re-train.
+Prior to university I worked for various portfolio management companies in Newcastle.
+However, having long held an interest in engineering, I decided to return to university as a mature student to re-train.

 Why did you choose a British Engines north east engineering industrial placement?

-I approached HR who subsequently arranged an interview.
-In preparation for the interview I read what was available online about British Engines, and Rotary Power, and sought out acquaintances that I thought may have some first-hand insight into the group.
+Subsequently I approached HR who arranged an interview.
+In preparation for the interview I read about British Engines and Rotary Power online.
+I then sought out acquaintances that I thought may have some first-hand insight into the group.